-Google Pixel 7 Pro vs Pixel 7: Rumoured differences
+Google Pixel 7 Pro vs Pixel 7: What's the difference?

 The Google Pixel 7 Pro and Pixel 7 share a similar design, with both offering a camera housing on the rear that spans the width of the devices, just like the Pixel 6 and Pixel 6 Pro.
 The design has been refined since the Pixel 6 and 6 Pro, but on the whole, it's familiar.

-There's a premium finish on both the Pixel 7 Pro and Pixel 7, and both are expected to offer an IP68 water and dust resistance, based on the rumours.
+There's a premium finish on both the Pixel 7 Pro and Pixel 7, and both offer an IP68 water and dust resistance.
+The Pixel 7 Pro has a polished aluminium frame, while the Pixel 7 has a matte frame, though both offer Corning Gorilla Glass Victus cover glass and edgeless Corning Gorilla Glass Victus rears.

-The Pixel 7 Pro is expected to be the larger of the two devices, and though both will come in Snow (white) and Obsidian (black) colour options, the third colour variant will differ with the Pixel 7 coming in Lemongrass and the 7 Pro in Hazel.
-Unlike the Pixel 6 Pro and Pixel 6, it doesn't seem like the rear will be two-toned.
+The Pixel 7 Pro is the larger and heavier of the two devices, and though both come in Snow (white) and Obsidian (black) colour options, the third colour variant differs with the Pixel 7 coming in Lemongrass and the 7 Pro in Hazel.
+Unlike the Pixel 6 Pro and Pixel 6, the rear isn't two-toned.

-On the front, both the Pixel 7 Pro and the Pixel 7 are expected to have a punch hole camera at the top of their displays in the centre, though it is expected that the Pixel 7 Pro will have a slightly curved display, while the Pixel 7 will offer a flat display.
+On the front, both the Pixel 7 Pro and the Pixel 7 have a punch hole camera at the top of their displays in the centre, though the Pixel 7 Pro has a slightly curved display, while the Pixel 7 offers a flat display.
+Both have under-display fingerprint sensors and they both come with Face Unlock.

 Display

-The Google Pixel 7 Pro is rumoured to come with a 6.7-inch LTPO AMOLED display with a refresh rate up to 120Hz.
-It is thought it will offer a Quad HD+ resolution, which would be the same as the Pixel 6 Pro, though a native 1080p mode is said to be coming with the Pixel 7 Pro.
+The Google Pixel 7 Pro comes with a 6.7-inch LTPO OLED display with a refresh rate up to 120Hz.
+It offers a Quad HD+ resolution (3120 x 1440), which delivers a pixel density of 512ppi, which is the same as the Pixel 6 Pro.

-The Pixel 7 meanwhile, is said to have a 6.3-inch display, also expected to be an AMOLED panel, though it is said it will have a Full HD+ resolution and a 90Hz refresh rate.
+The Pixel 7 meanwhile, has a 6.3-inch display, which is also an OLED panel, though not LTPO.
+It has a Full HD+ resolution (2400 x 1080) for a pixel density of 416ppi and there's a 90Hz refresh rate.
+That means the Pixel 7 Pro has the sharper display and offers smoother scrolling in theory, though you may not notice unless you had both side-by-side.

-As mentioned, the Pixel 7 Pro is expected to have a slightly curved display, while the Pixel 7 is expected to have a flat display.
-It's thought the Pixel 7 Pro and Pixel 7 could have slightly brighter displays than their predecessors, with a peak brightness of 1000nits, but this isn't confirmed as yet.
-HDR support is expected on both.
+As mentioned, the Pixel 7 Pro has a slightly curved display, while the Pixel 7 has a flat display.
+The Pixel 7 Pro and Pixel 7 have slightly brighter displays than their predecessors too, with a peak brightness of 1500nits for the Pixel 7 Pro and 1400bits for the Pixel 7.
+HDR support is also present on both.

-There's also expected to be an under-display fingerprint sensor on both the Pixel 7 Pro and Pixel 7 and both are expected to have Screen Unlock too.

 Hardware and specs

-Both the Google Pixel 7 Pro and the Pixel 7 will run on the next generation of the Google Tensor chip, which is rumoured to be called Google Tensor G2.
-It's said the chip will offer more power for photos, video, security and speech recognition.
-The Titan M2 security chip is also expected to be on board both devices.
+Both the Google Pixel 7 Pro and the Pixel 7 run on the next generation of the Google Tensor chip, which is called Google Tensor G2.
+The chip offers more power for photos, video, security and speech recognition.
+The Titan M2 security chip is also on board both devices.

-The Pixel 7 Pro is rumoured to be coming with 12GB of RAM compared to the Pixel 7's 8GB of RAM though.
-Storage options are said to be 128GB and 256GB for both models though and neither are expected to offer microSD support for storage expansion.
+The Pixel 7 Pro comes with 12GB of RAM compared to the Pixel 7's 8GB of RAM though.
+Storage options are 128GB and 256GB for the Pixel 7, while the Pixel 7 Pro adds a 512GB variant.
+Neither the Pixel 7 or 7 Pro offer microSD support for storage expansion.

-Battery capacities haven't been detailed in leaks as yet, though it is thought the Pixel 7 Pro might offer a 5000mAh call again, like the Pixel 6 Pro.
-There's nothing on what the Pixel 7 will offer but it's likely to be slightly smaller than the Pro model.
-Both the Pixel 7 Pro and the Pixel 7 are rumoured to have support for wired and wireless charging.
+In terms of battery capacities, the Pixel 7 Pro offers a 5000mAh call again, like the Pixel 6 Pro, while the Pixel 7 has a 4355mAh battery under its hood.
+Both have fast charging on board, offering up to 50 per cent charge in 30 minutes, and they both have wireless charging and Battery Share, which is also known as reverse wireless charging.

 Camera